hotsphink/sfink-tools/README.txt

-json - Interactive navigation of a JSON file debug - Start up a debugger within emacs on various types of files
+json - Interactive navigation of a JSON file debug - Start up a debugger within emacs on various types of files em - Start up emacs on the files touched by a patch, on a relevant line number derange - Ignore this

 ----------------------------------------------------------------------